SanseiDororo/githubactions/README.md

 ## Description

 This repository covers GitHub Action basics.
 In the src folder it provides streamlit app which can be used as a github actions cheat sheet.
 To run the app you need streamlit app which can be installed with the pipenv.
-To run the app
+You can run the app with:

 ```
-Run Github Cheat Sheet App.

 streamlit run src/app.py
 ```